department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/diseases.md

 {:.va-list--feature}

-If you have a health problem you think is caused by contact with Agent Orange—and you don't see it listed here—you can still apply for benefits.
-You'll need to show that you have a disability (damage to your body or mind that makes you less able—or totally unable—to do everyday life tasks, including meaningful work) **and** include doctor or hospital reports stating that your illness is believed to be caused by contact with Agent Orange.
+If you have a condition you think is caused by contact with Agent Orange—and you don't see it listed here—you can still apply for benefits.
+You'll need to show that you have a disability and include doctor or hospital reports stating that your illness is believed to be caused by contact with Agent Orange.

 [Apply for benefits](https://www.vets.gov/disability-benefits/apply-for-benefits/).